-themselves, their families, and their future.
+The average taxpayer demanding tax reform does not see employee benefits as a tax abuse.
+Rather, both employers and employees see these benefits as part of the social contract that defines how individuals provide for themselves, their families, and their future.
 This social contract and related tax benefits includes the majority of the U.S. labor force.

 The distribution of benefit-related tax benefits among income groups reflects the distribution of coverage and participation.
-In 1981, employees \$50,000 received 71.8 percent of earning between \$15,000 and health-related tax preferences, 64.5 percent of all pension-related tax all insurance-related preferences percent οf preferences, and 67.5 (calculations based on table 6).
-This group pays 51 percent of total federal taxes.
-By comparison, this income group received 64.2 percent of tax benefits related to homeownership.
-It would seem that employee benefits are less of a luxury than owning your own home.5 bAfter adjusting for inflation.
+In 1981, employees earning between \$15,000 and \$50,000 received 71.8 percent of all health-related tax preferences, 64.5 percent of all pension-related tax bAfter adjusting for inflation.

-^aBefore adjusting for inflation.
+&lt;sup>aBefore adjusting for inflation.

-^cInterest rate used to discount taxes paid in retirement to the year of retirement.
+&lt;sup>cInterest rate used to discount taxes paid in retirement to the year of retirement.